jessecusack/LeConte_examples/README.md

 ## Setting up jupyter lab

+Jupyter lab is a great development environment for scientific code.
+It works with many programming languages, but is particularly suited to python.
+[You can try it out in the cloud](https://jupyter.org/try) without installing anything.
+For working on a personal computer it is better to install it directly.

 If you don't have it already, install the python package manager [miniconda](https://docs.conda.io/en/latest/miniconda.html).

 When working with conda I find most packages are available on the [conda-forge](https://conda-forge.org/#page-top) channel.
 To make sure conda knows to use this channel, enter the following in your terminal.